pftiller/rss-parser/README.md

 # RSS Feed Parser

-An application that parses RSS feeds and retrieves episode properties to write to Google BigQuery.
+Serverless GCP Cloud Function triggered by Pub/Sub targeted by cron job in Cloud Scheduler to retrieve episodes from select RSS feeds and fetch additional properties via the Triton Metrics API to write to Google BigQuery.

 ## Built With